microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-04.md

 For Scenario 01:
 1. You should have two new APIs:
-    - Hello API - public API
+    - Hello API - public API, new APIM endoint should be: https://api.{{unique_id}}.azure-api.net/external/hello
-    - Hello-Internal API - private API, create a new Function app in Elastic Premium plan
+    - Hello-Internal API - private API, create a new Function app in Elastic Premium plan, new APIM endoint should be: https://api.{{unique_id}}.azure-api.net/internal/hello
 1. Import Hello-Internal API to APIM.
 1. Secure Hello API so that it would only accept requests routed from Application Gateway.
 1. Secure Function Apps (both public an private) by enabling networking feature to only accept traffic coming from APIM.